Renault Twizy (2012-2021) boot space & seating

 The front seat of the Twizy is surprisingly roomy and comfortable, with even six-footers having little cause for complaint.
 The driving seat slides backwards and forwards, although you can’t adjust the steering wheel angle, so your knees may get in the way.

-The rear seat is space is much more compromised, and while tall adults will still fit, passengers of any size have to sit with their legs splayed around the driver’s seat.
-The driver also has to get out first, as the front seat needs to be pushed forward to exit the rear seat.
+The rear seat space is much more compromised, and while tall adults will still fit, passengers of any size have to sit with their legs splayed around the driver’s seat.
+The driver also has to get out first, because the front seat needs to be pushed forward to exit the rear seat.
 Once ensconced in the back, though, it feels secure and rather snug – a child would happily sit there for the school run, but they’d need to be wrapped up well.
+If you'd rather not sit in tandem, the Citroen Ami will be a better bet, with a more conventional two-seat layout.

 There are twin gloveboxes either side of the driver’s console offering a total of eight litres of storage, and there’s a lockable box with 31 litres of space under the rear seat.
 It’s not great, but that’s similar to the luggage volume you’ll find inside many scooter top-boxes.